A unifying view toward polyhedral products through panel structures: Abstract

 \section{Abstract}

 A panel structure on a topological space is just a locally finite family of closed subspaces.
 A space together with a panel structure is called a space with faces.
-In this paper, we define the notion of polyhedral product over a space with faces.
+In this paper, we introduce a notion of polyhedral product over a space with faces.
 This notion provides a unifying viewpoint on the constructions of polyhedral products and generalized moment-angle complexes in various settings.
-We compute the stable decomposition of these spaces and use it to study their cohomology ring structures by the partial diagonal maps.
-Besides, we can compute the equivariant cohomology ring of the moment-angle complex over a space with faces with respect to the canonical torus action.
-The calculation leads to a notion of topological face ring of a space with faces, which generalizes the classical notion of face ring of a simplicial complex.
+We compute the stable decomposition of these spaces and use it to study their cohomology ring structures.
+Moreover, we can compute the equivariant cohomology ring of the moment-angle complex over a space with faces with respect to the canonical torus action.
+The calculation leads to the notion of topological face ring of a space with faces, which generalizes the classical notion of face ring (Stanley-Reisner ring) of a simplicial complex.
 We will see that many known results in the study of polyhedral products and moment-angle complexes can be reinterpreted from our general theorems on the polyhedral product over a space with faces.
 Moreover, we can derive some new results via our approach in some settings.